-Note 2 - Deposits and Investments
+Note 2 - Investments

-As of June 30, 2019, all of the Board's investments consisted of Certificates of Deposit with maturity dates no greater than one year and interest rates ranging from 0.35% to 1.00%.
-In addition, the Board had \$1,619,653 in WYO-STAR, which is a government investment pool, established in 1987 offered exclusively to Wyoming governmental entities.
+As of June 30, 2021, all the Board's investments consisted of Certificates of Deposit with maturity dates no greater than one year and interest rates ranging from 0.35% to 1.02%.
+In addition, the Board had \$12,939,318 in WYO-STAR, which is a government investment pool, established in 1987 offered exclusively to Wyoming governmental entities.
 The value of the Board's investment in WYO-STAR is equal to the value of its share in WYO-STAR.
 Amounts held in WYO-STAR are considered cash and cash equivalents.
-As of June 30, 2019, the interest rate earned on WYO-STAR was 2.0232%.
+The interest earned for the year was \$15,924 with a current yield rate of 0.2560.